 - You can keep breastmilk in the deep freeze (-18°C or lower) for between six and 12 months.

-- You can thaw frozen breastmilk by holding the bag or cup under running warm water, or sitting it in a cup of warm water.
+- You can thaw frozen breastmilk by holding the bag or bottle under running warm water, or sitting it in a cup of warm water.

 - Frozen breastmilk that has been thawed in the fridge (but not warmed) can be kept at room temperature for up to four hours, and in the fridge for up to 24 hours.
 Do not refreeze this milk.